jwestfall69/neogeo-diag-bios/docs/tests/68k/work_ram_oe.md

 ---

-When trying to load data from a ram chip into a register and ram chip doesn't output anything, it often results in the last data read on the data bus ending up in the register.
-Because of instruction prefetching, this ends up being (part) of the instruction after our `move.b (a0), d1` instruction.
+When trying to load data from a ram chip into a register and ram chip doesn't output anything, it often results in the next instruction (because of prefetching) ending up in the register.

 A loop is used with each loop containing 3 tests where the instruction after the `move.b (a0), d1` instruction is different.
 If all 3 of these test fail